-- Do more open-ended activities – Instead of picking a board game, try open-ended activities like outdoor time where every child can play at their own level.
+- Do more open-ended activities – Instead of picking a board game, try open-ended activities like an outdoor time where every child can play at their own level.

 - Don’t wait – Don’t wait until you can do something big, like spend a day at the beach.
 Instead, incorporate play, even in small ways, into your daily lives.

-Play is a great way to make your child happier, healthier and smarter and really strengthen your family bonds.
+Play is a great way to make your child happier, healthier, and smarter and really strengthen your family bonds.
 Use the tips above to create a powerful playtime experience that will pay off for years to come.